michaelneale/adversarial-policy-agent/README.md

+This is an example of a pattern I like to defend against things like: https://x.com/evisdrenova/status/2040174214175723538?s=46

 # Adversarial Policy Agent

 A [pi](https://github.com/mariozechner/pi) extension that acts as a synchronous security gate.
 Every `bash` command the coding agent wants to run is first reviewed by a separate LLM call.
 If the command looks dangerous — especially data exfiltration — it gets blocked before execution.